 When you’re nailing it in all four areas, you’re doing a good amount of SEO as a matter of course.
 That’s because Google knows that by serving up your blog in the top of the results, its users are going to be happy.

 But there’s still more you could do to make your blog even better.
-Here are a few tricks that search engine optimizers know and non-SEO bloggers frequently forget.
+Here are a few blogging tips and tricks that search engine optimizers know and non-SEO bloggers frequently forget.

 Add Internal Links